Merlness/merlness.github.io/about.md

 I am in the process of becoming a better programmer.

 My first career was in education, which lasted for 8 years.
 It was great.
 The kids, the staff, the parents were wonderful (most of the time).
-However it was time for a change, in order to seek future challenges.
+However, a change was necessary to pursue future challenges.

 As you can see from the photo above my interests are nature, traveling, and photography.
 Preferably all at once.